edigar/basicCRUD/README.md

 # ListCRUD

-A list CRUD in MVC with autoload and a simple persistence framework.
+A CRUD of lists in MVC with autoload and a simple persistence framework.

-Here you'll find three pages to get a list and a sublist, add itens to those lists edit items from those lists, and delete any of the items from those lists.
+Here you'll find three pages where you can get a list and a sublist.
+Additionally, you can add itens, edit itens and and delete any of the items in those lists.

 ## Minimum Requirements